Andrew Turnbull (colonist): Biography

 One of Turnbull's prospective partners in the venture was Francis Levett, an English factor working in Livorno for the Levant Company.
 From a powerful English mercantile family with extensive trading connections, Levett hoped to use his influence in the Levant to supply Greek laborers to Turnbull's new colony.
 Levett then left London, where he had relocated, and settled in British East Florida, where he was granted a 10000 acre plantation by Governor Grant.
 His collaboration with Turnbull apparently came to naught.

 In June 1767, Turnbull arrived with his ships in the Mediterranean, where he visited Mahon, Menorca; Livorno, Italy; Smyrna, Asia Minor; Melos, Mani, Koroni, Methoni in Greece; Crete; Santorini; and Corsica.
-He encountered opposition from French, Italian, and Turkish authorities, who did not want to see their subjects leave, but after persistent efforts, he finally rounded up over 1,400 colonists, the majority from Menorca, and left for his new colony in East Florida.
+He encountered opposition from French, Italian, and Turkish authorities, who did not want to see their subjects leave, but after persistent efforts, he finally rounded up over 1,400 indentured servants, the majority from Menorca, and left for his new colony in East Florida.
+In his contract, Turnbull made promises for his colonists to work for three years, after which they would be freed and given a title to fifty acres; however he never fulfilled this promise.

 Turnbull's settlers eventually succeeded in producing crops of high quality indigo, hemp and sugarcane for making rum, but the plantation suffered major losses due to insect-borne diseases and Native American raids.
 Meanwhile, tensions grew between Turnbull and the colonists because of his neglect and mistreatment by his overseers.
 The remaining colonists marched north in 1777 to St. Augustine along the King's Road to complain of this mistreatment to Governor Patrick Tonyn, and permanently abandoned New Smyrna when he offered them sanctuary.
 In 1783 Florida was returned to the Spanish, and Turnbull left his plantation to retire in Charleston, South Carolina.